|

 those narratives was the story of slavery, emancipation, and freedom.

-Blight places this story back into the center stage, where it belongs, and
+Blight places this story back into the center stage, where it belongs,

 in doing so provides a stunning examination of how Civil War memory was